How to Stop Birds Attacking Windows (Why Do Robins Knock on Glass?)

 Use flurescent marker pen grid (highlighters).

-Recommended by Texas Parks and Wildlife Service
+Works well and is recommended by Texas Parks and Wildlife Service

 Use a stick-on window deflector.